 - EE Proposals are to be submitted to your TOK teacher by early February.

 - Several workshops will be offered during Tiger Time to help you prepare for various steps of the research process.
-Contact Dr. Neal, EE Coordinator, or Mrs Kramer, IB Coordinator, if you have any questions or need assistance.
+Contact Ms. Victoria Hart, EE Coordinator or Mrs Kramer, IB Coordinator, if you have any questions or need assistance.

 - In April, students meet with their EE supervisors for a formal conference where the student leads the discussion.
 Each department has its own requirements.
 Check with your supervisor if you are unsure of what you are supposed to do.